Jarno Saarinen: Motorcycle racing career

-At the end of the season, Saarinen negotiated with the Benelli factory about the possibility of riding 350cc and 500cc Benellis in the world championships.
+At the end of the season, Saarinen was contacted by the Benelli factory about the possibility of riding 350cc and 500cc Benellis in the 1973 world championships.
 After a secret test ride at Modena, he rode Benellis to victories over Agostini in the 350cc and 500cc races at the Pesaro street circuit.
-The Yamaha factory reacted to the possibility of losing their star rider by signing Saarinen to a factory-backed sponsorship to compete on the newly developed YZR500 for the 1973 season.
-He would also defend his 250cc world championship for the Yamaha factory.
-The factory sponsorship also meant that he was provided with mechanics for his motorcycles, freeing him to concentrate on racing.
-With Saarinen signed to a contract, Yamaha was finally ready to challenge MV Agusta's sixteen-year reign in the 500cc class with competitive equipment.
+However, in February 1973 the Yamaha factory announced they would enter a factory team in the 250cc and 500cc classes in 1973, with Saarinen as their top rider, alongside Hideo Kanaya to compete on the newly developed YZR250 and YZR500.
+The factory team also meant that he was provided with mechanics for his motorcycles, freeing him to concentrate on racing.
+With Saarinen signed to a contract, and a new 4-cylinder 2-stroke YZR500 0W20, Yamaha was finally ready to challenge MV Agusta's sixteen-year reign in the 500cc class with a competitive package.

+Saarinen started the 1973 season competing in the season-opening Daytona 200, riding a Yamaha TZ 350 production racer against much larger 750cc motorcycles from the Kawasaki and Suzuki factory racing teams.
+The Kawasaki team fielded a total of six factory riders aboard its potent 750cc Kawasaki H2R, including former Daytona winner Gary Nixon and Yvon Duhamel, while the Suzuki team had four riders, with New Zealand Champion Geoff Perry and Don Emde as its top riders aboard the Suzuki TR750.
+As the race began, the Kawasakis and Suzuki teams took the lead, but one by one Saarinen's competitors began to abandon the race, either from crashes or mechanical failures.
+Saarinen patiently waited until taking the race lead on lap 32 and held on to take the victory ahead of Yamaha teammate Kel Carruthers.
+Saarinen became the first European rider to win the Daytona 200, which at the time, was considered one of the most prestigious motorcycle races in the world.

-Saarinen's 1973 season started well, as he became the first European rider to win the prestigious Daytona 200 race in the United States on a Yamaha TZ 350 against much larger 750cc capacity opposition.
-At the time, the Daytona 200 was considered one of the most prestigious motorcycle races in the world.
-He returned to Europe where, against an impressive field of competitors, he claimed a victory at the prestigious Imola 200 round of the inaugural Formula 750 European championship in 1973, once again defeating competitors on larger motorcycles with the TZ 350.
+Saarinen returned to Europe where, against an impressive field of competitors, he claimed a victory at the prestigious Imola 200 round of the inaugural Formula 750 European championship in 1973, once again defeating competitors on larger motorcycles with the TZ 350.